AdrianTJ/bookish-journey/README.md

 * Juan Carlos: I am a runner and I’m new doing data science.
 I work in the CDMX, with the transit police database, I’m a R lover, but I´m trying to learn python.
 I love this team!
 They have taught me so much.

-* I’m a mathematician and I'm training in data science.
+* Monica: I’m a mathematician and I'm training in data science.
 I have worked in data analysis but now I want to enter the world of data engineering and this team has helped me make the transition more friendly.
 I like to learn from experts and also share the knowledge I have gained.

 * Adrian: I am a mathematician turned data scientist, and my intererests lie in model optimization and natural language processing.
 I enjoy coffee, brewing beer, and anything made by David Lynch.
 I also particularly enjoy reading about ML and its applications to art and design.